TSedlar/GridWM/README.md

 It will set the dimensions of every program listed in the configuration that is opened.

 It's suggested to map the below command to a key combination to automatically set your layout upon the keys being pressed.
+(Suggested to use `xbindkeys` and `xbindkeys-config`)

 ```
 gridwm --config=~/.gridwm/<given_name>.json